compositeurdigital/compositeurdigital.github.io/UX/en/administrative_guide/index.md

 # Administrative Guide

-Follow this guide to learn how you can manage your Compositeur Digital UX administrative data : account, licenses, Compositeur Digital folders...
+Follow this guide to learn how you can manage your Compositeur Digital UX administrative data : account, licenses, Office365 connection, Compositeur Digital folders...

 ## Summary